 Individual-tree forest attributes are typically measured in field plots as part of national or local inventories.
 These surveys are limited in scope due to cost and time, often covering only a small number of plots (\cite{mcroberts2007remote}).
 While traditional field inventories have been the standard for decades, emerging remote and proximal sensing technologies, along with increasing demands for higher temporal resolution, are challenging this approach (\cite{finger2025comparison,tompalski2019challenges}).

-For example, climate change is increasing the frequency and intensity of forest disturbances, shortening the period for which inventory data remains up-to-date.
+A clear example of these challenges arises in the context of climate change, where increasing frequency and intensity of forest disturbances shorten the period for which inventory data remains up-to-date.
 Remote sensing offers a solution to provide more frequent updates, but high-resolution models still depend on calibration data from field surveys, which may be unavailable after disturbances (\cite{senf2017remote}).
 With improving Airborne Laser Scanning (ALS) quality, the need for calibration data from the field may be strongly reduced or even become obsolete in the future.
 Individual-tree information extracted from ALS data, in combination with simple allometries, can produce high-quality estimates of various forest inventory parameters (\cite{LATIFI2015162,hyyppa2012advances}).
 However, one remaining challenge for such approaches is the correct identification and delineation of individual trees to which the allometries are then applied.